 Since this type of is mostly consumed by students and professionals already in those fields, it also requires a thorough understanding of how those individuals consume their content.

 User guides are a common form of technical writing that even non-technical professionals come across.

 This type looks to answer specific usage-related questions for consumer products, and improve the end-user experience for everyone.

 User help guides means breaking down the product into its constituent parts, explaining how each part functions, and answering questions related to what solutions each part (and the whole) offers.
 Furthermore, it involves answering queries that come up as consumers use the product for an extended period of time.

 If you're interested in learning how to write better user guides and other technical documentation, then check out our Technical Writing Certification Course.

-The skill requirements for user guides include:
+The skill requirements for writing user guides include:

 - Thorough knowledge of how to organize instruction manuals into stages and sections based on how the product works

 - A knack for creating solution-oriented content that perfectly explains how to solve a specific problem

 - Complete understanding of each product, down to how the product is built and how it's better for the user overall